 And then, as in past generations, we learned the hard way about surviving bad economic times on the Route.
 Gas prices were soaring and the economy was in a tailspin.
 We were forced to close the Visitor's Center in the fall, and handed the keys back to the owner.
 We had experienced failure but we were not alone.
 We returned to Florida in the summer of 2008 to be close to our daughter and grandkids.
 The business I had been in before (advertising, marketing, photography, video production and promotions) was, and still is flat.
 Times are tough everywhere, and I know that many Route 66 businesses are also just hanging-on....especially the "mom and pop" stores that may,or may not survive.

-We believed what was needed was an organization that goes "off-the-route" to reach Americans who may know little or nothing about Route 66, tell them why the Route is becoming so popular and give them a reason to experience a Mother Road "Vacation" instead of a Disney World trip.
+We believe what is needed is an organization that goes "off-the-route" to reach Americans who may know little or nothing about Route 66, tell them why the Route is becoming so popular and give them a reason to experience a Mother Road "Vacation" instead of a Disney World trip.
 It's a back-to-basics, affordable way for young and old alike to learn about America, and make memories that will last a lifetime.
-Perhaps now is the time for a "Route 66 Chamber of Commerce", and since no one else seemed to be doing that special task, we are trying.
+Perhaps now is the time for a "Route 66 Chamber of Commerce", and since no one else seems to be doing that special task, perhaps we can try.

-Barbara and I may be in our mid-60's ( I turned "66" in Dec.
-2012), but we are still young at heart and looking for our next big adventure.
+Barbara and I may be in our early 60's, but we are still young at heart and looking for our next big adventure.
 Fail again or succeed, at least we can say we tried, and if anything we have done in the past, or will do in the future to help preserve the Mother Road for future generations is remembered, then that is the best honor of all.
 I truly believe that Route 66 has been an important part of my life since the day I was born, and will likely continue to be until the day I die.